pactus-project/docs/content/api/json-rpc.md

 weight: 2
 ---

-Each node in the Pactus network can be configured to use the [gRPC](https://grpc.io/) protocol for communication.
+Each node in the Pactus network can be configured to use the [JSON-RPC](https://www.jsonrpc.org/specification) protocol for communication.
-Here, you can find the list of all gRPC methods and messages.
+Here, you can find the list of all JSON-RPC methods and messages.

-All the amounts and values in gRPC endpoints are in NanoPAC units, which are atomic and the smallest unit in the Pactus blockchain.
+All the amounts and values in JSON-RPC endpoints are in NanoPAC units, which are atomic and the smallest unit in the Pactus blockchain.
 Each PAC is equivalent to 1,000,000,000 or 10<sup>9</sup> NanoPACs.